flyingonionman/obsidian-semantic-canvas-links/README.md

     - Will add to note properties without removing any
 - `Semantic Canvas: Overwrite Note Properties based on canvas`
     - Will replace note properties
-- `Semantic Canvas: Pull in properties for all notes on canvas`
-    - Will create new nodes & connections on the canvas based on properties of notes
-- `Semantic Canvas: Show existing connections between notes on canvas`
-    - Will create new connections (but not nodes) in the canvas based on properties of notes

 Open a note then use use command palette or file menu to run:
 - `Semantic Canvas: Create canvas based on note`